keptn/tutorials/site/tutorials/keptn-azure-devops.md

 Negative
 : An invalid tenant ID looks like: https://abc123.live.dyntrace.com/

 Retrieve the _Dynatrace API_ token by navigating to "Settings -> Integration -> Dynatrace API" and create a new API token.
-Assign a new, e.g. keptn, to it and for the purpose of this tutorial enable these permissions:
+Assign a name, e.g. keptn, to it and for the purpose of this tutorial enable these permissions:

   - Access problem and event feed, metrics and topology
   - Access logs